 Economics - Research

-Queen's Management School prides itself on research-led teaching and offers its research students experience as teaching assistants in a variety of undergraduate courses.
-Students regularly attend the School's various seminar series, which attract leading academics from around the world.
-Students also present their work at these events, gaining invaluable advice and preparation for the academic job market.
+Queen’s Business School prides itself on research-led teaching and offers its research students valuable experience as teaching assistants in a variety of undergraduate courses.
+Students also regularly attend the School’s seminar series, which attracts leading academics from around the world.
+These seminars provide an important platform for students to present their work, gain feedback, and prepare for the academic job market.

 Entry requirements